Shifting a Buyer’s Point of View

-In my previous post, I discussed how to overcome the common Seller challenge of making intangible benefits more tangible to Buyers.
+In a previous post, I discussed how to overcome the common Seller challenge of making intangible benefits more tangible to Buyers.
 I suggested that the issue was more one of Buyer perception, their point of view or frame of reference, than the Seller’s powers of persuasion.

 if you’re going to be different, first be the same then be different’.